Rorvern/First-Repo/README.md

 # First-Repo
-I like to code
+I like to code becuz coding iz funz :D
-There are existences